Full diagnostic reportmockd doctor

 Section titled “Debug Steps”# Check what mocks are loadedmockd list

-# View request logs to see what's being receivedmockd logs
+# View request logs to see what's being receivedmockd logs --requests

 # Use doctor to diagnose issuesmockd doctorChecklist